Love-Overloading Is Abuse, Not Love: Know Why

 Healthy love begins with a comfortable friendship.
 It then grows by accepting and negotiating each other’s differences, feeling supported without undue demands, and moving toward realistic future dreams.

-If you suspect you are in their trap and cannot extricate yourself, then take the help of mental health professional.
+If you suspect you are in their trap and cannot extricate yourself, then take the help of a mental health professional.

 √ Also Read: 20 Hallmark Signs of A Narcissist.